 The City Mini earned a 7 of 10 for maneuverability.
 Despite the dual front wheel design on the City Mini, it still manages to push and turn with ease.
 Perhaps this is a result of the trike design as opposed to four legs found on some of the competition.

 This stroller is responsive enough to navigate tight places without bumping anything, and it continues to push and turn easily on rougher terrain if the front wheels don't get tugged off course by small irregularities in the road.
-We experienced minor vibration in the handlebar that seemed to be a result of a slight wobble that makes the Mini feel like it is swaying somewhat.
+We experienced a minor vibration in the handlebar that seemed to be a result of a slight wobble that makes the Mini feel like it is swaying somewhat.
 This stroller can even be pushed one-handed for the most part.

 The City Mini only has front wheel suspension, but it has nice padding on a sling seat.
 It offers a deep recline and a large canopy, so it is cozy for passengers.
 The handlebar is rubber covered, which isn't as nice as foam, and it sits at a height of 41.6 inches from the ground.
 The height and "cushion" the rubber provides is comfortable for pushers even over longer distances.